jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-4/index.md

 <div data-parser>+tag</div>
 <div data-parser>+tag:type/interactive</div>

 That's the end of our grammar.
 We've just implemented a recursive descent parser for our query language, CQL!
 It'll parse a valid CQL statement into an AST that represents its underlying structure, and handle common errors by emitting messages that — hopefully! — our users will understand.

-The parser running in this post uses the code above, and I've left a few rough edges for the sake of brevity that you'll see with a bit of playing.
+The parser running in this post uses the code above, and I've left a few rough edges for the sake of brevity that you'll find with a bit of playing.
 Take a look at the code in the [CQL project](https://github.com/guardian/cql/blob/main/client/src/lang/parser.ts) to see what a (slightly) more complete implementation might look like.

 The next step will be creating a UI powered by this parser to help implement our big list of features in [Part 1](/structured-search-ui-1/).
 We'll cover that in Part 5.